Three Requirements for Effective Resource Demand Planning in a Digital Age

 In talking to both IT- and non-IT clients, we have found that workflow tracking might indeed mean improved efficiency—but the main differentiator in successful agile PM is resource demand planning.
 In addition, communications and change management programs for project sponsors that include complete visibility and a clearly-marked resource allocation paths work extraordinarily well in educating these executives on the need for agile PM and its potential impact to the bottom line.

 We might all agree: To navigate digital innovations in IT or in non-digital businesses, you need effective, iterative PM practices to move your investments forward.
 In an “all businesses are IT businesses” environment, agile PM must rule the day.
-Yet how do you best manage resource demand in these non-traditional portfolios?
-You can download our “Ideas in Action” white paper, Driving Smarter Resourcing for more.
-But for now, concentrate on these top three PM tools’ characteristics to ensure you are well-equipped to educate and execute on agile PM.
+Yet how do you best manage resource demand in these non-traditional portfolios, let's concentrate on the top three characteristics you need to ensure you are well-equipped to educate and execute on agile PM.

 1) Automated change handling